 Collections

-Oracle uses collections in PL/SQL the same way other languages use arrays.
-Oracle provides three basic collections, each with an assortment of methods.
+languages use arrays.
+Oracle provides three basic collections, each with an

 Index-By Tables